Gabrielhfalcao/Gabrielhfalcao/README.md

 ### Hi there!
 I'm Gabriel Falcão! 👋

-- 🌱 I’m currently learning front-ent/Web Developmentc and Data Science/Analitics.
+- 🌱 I’m currently learning Web Development and Data Science/Analitics.
 - 🔭 I’m currently looking for new chalenges and solve problems.

  ##